ai4r/AIR-Act2Act.pytorch/README.md

 ## Overall system of the AIR-Act2Act
-For user recognition, a Kinect sensor captures the user’s 3D joint positions through skeletal tracking.
+A Kinect sensor captures the user’s 3D joint positions through skeletal tracking.
-Then, the user's behavior is classified by a deep neural network (DNN) based on the sequence of captured joint data.
+Then, the user's behavior is recognized using a deep neural network (DNN).
-The robot's behavior that responds appropriately to the user's behavior is selected according to the predefined rules.
+The robot's behavior that responds appropriately to the user's behavior
+is selected according to the predefined rules.
-Finally, the selected behavior is modified according to the user's posture, position and height.
+Finally, the selected behavior is modified according to the user's posture.

 <img src="https://user-images.githubusercontent.com/13827622/89387344-50651480-d73d-11ea-98c5-d32dc093d07c.png" width="70%">